 - Doesn’t come with clock hands

-2. Sageme Clock Movement Mechanism Replacement With Hook
+2. EMOON 2-Pack Clock Movement Mechanism With 4 Pairs of Short Hands

-- Comes with a set of three black clock hands
+- 2 clock mechanisms with 4 pairs of clock hands

 3. Mudder Silence Quartz Clock Movement Mechanism